 ‘Charge Ahead California’ campaign hits the road

-On Nov.
-18, 2013 Peter Lehner of the Natural Resources Defense Council (NRDC) posted on the Switchboard, his blog: “Electric Vehicles Approach Tipping Point.”
+On the Expert Blog on Nov.
+18, 2013, Peter Lehner of the Natural Resources Defense Council (NRDC), posted: “Electric Vehicles Approach Tipping Point.”
 Lehner observed: “When the latest generation of plug-in electric cars hit the mass market three years ago, they evoked the same mix of reactions as hybrids did: enthusiasm, curiosity, and some skepticism.
 However, they’re selling at more than twice the rate at which the first widely available hybrids left dealers’ lots.”

 Now, as it has to do with the air and its improvement, I ask: Should incentives be part of the overall package when purchasing zero-emissions vehicles (ZEV), more so than when purchasing less environmentally benign vehicles, that is, to encourage greater usage of such?
 My answer is: Yes!
 I’ll explain.

 It so happens, four days earlier, the NRDC put out its “Charge Ahead California Launches Campaign: Diverse coalition aims to put one million electric cars, trucks, and buses on California’s roads” press release.

 The answer?
 Inside 10 years, lowering pollution levels, adding legions of new workers, helping keep in the state more money coming from transportation and, in turn, giving the economy a boost, this according to information presented in the release in question.